BlockchainCommons/developer-web-site/_pages/frost-developer2.md

 _UX:_ "The user experience is bad.
 The user experience of crypto as a whole is bad. ...
 The features can be as good as they can possibly be.
 They can be the best in the business.
 But if it’s so difficult to use, nobody’s going to use it."
 {: .notice--info}

-_UX:_ "Every decision to make UX easier that exists right now often has decentralization or trust trade-offs."
-{: .notice--info}

 _Challenges:_ "There’s a lot of vocabulary here that the general public ... don’t have. ...
 Again, a lot of this is shared with multi-sig in general and with cryptocurrency in general."
+{: .notice--info}

+## Decentralization

+_Maximal Privacy:_ "First of all, I try to make available the most decentralized private version of something to exist.
+I think that is important to have out there in some capacity.
+Because then the users can decide how they want to exchange information out of band or whatever."
+{: .notice--info}

+_Trust:_ "We don’t want to centralize the trust."
+{: .notice--info}

+_UX:_ "Every decision to make UX easier that exists right now often has decentralization or trust trade-offs."
 {: .notice--info}

 ### Distributed Key Generation